-One problem in healthcare is the occassional shortage of nurses.
+One problem in healthcare is the occasional shortage of nurses.

 One reason for this is the shortage of nursing teachers, who must be nurses themselves, but can make more money practicing nursing than teaching nursing.

-If this is the case, why is a nursing edcation so expensive?
+If this is the case, why is a nursing education so expensive?
 Who is getting all the gravy?

 One way to catch Medicare fraud is through Medicare audits, where Medicare files are pulled at random

 and patients are contacted to verify they received the treatment that M&M is being charged for.